 If we think of the energy we have on a daily basis as a bank account it’s easier to think about what “adds” or “takes” away from our energy.
 Energy supplies us with the power to function, grow, heal and regenerate ourselves daily.
-We are designed however, to supplement this original endowment of energy with what we generate from eating, breathing, sleeping, working, playing, learning and relationships.
+We are designed, however, to supplement this original endowment of energy with what we generate from eating, breathing, sleeping, working, playing, learning and relationships.
 Each day we make withdrawals and deposits; we invest or deplete.
 And when the balance of the scales tips in the direction of us using more than we put back in, we begin to live in the red with the potential of falling further and further behind.

 To keep the currency analogy going, we are then forced to dip into our savings.
 When we continuously withdraw from our savings account, alarm bells can begin to sound telling us that our survival is being challenged.
-These alarms present to us as symptoms in the body, often of the type that don’t initially lead us to stay home from work… so we soldier on and often do nothing about them.
+These alarms present to us as symptoms in the body, often of the type that doesn’t initially lead us to stay home from work… so we soldier on and often do nothing about them.

 You are a biochemist – what exactly is happening in our body when we feel so depleted of energy?

-Some of the symptoms of dipping into our energy savings accounts include fatigue, low mood, anxious feelings, apathy, unrefreshed sleep or insomnia, brain fog, lowered resistance to infections, stiffness, digestive system problems, “unexplained” changes in body fat levels, and signs of rapid aging.
+Some of the symptoms of dipping into our energy savings accounts include fatigue, low mood, anxious feelings, apathy, unrefreshed sleep or insomnia, brain fog, lowered resistance to infections, stiffness, digestive system problems, “unexplained” changes in body fat levels, and signs of rapid ageing.
 These are just some of the ways our body might choose to let us know that we are physically, mentally and/or emotionally exhausted.

 The symptoms themselves don’t have a voice to let you know what they want you to do.
 It is up to us to decipher them.
 And when we are running on empty, our body does its best to let us know that it is time to slow down, rest, better support and enhance detoxification pathways, repair, replenish and restore.
 Yet too many people ignore this, throw another pill down, or write it off to “I must be getting old”.